mobxjs/mobx/README.md

 ```

 `observer` turns React (function) components into derivations of the data they render.

+Also, reactions can be created using the [`autorun`](http://mobxjs.github.io/mobx/refguide/autorun.html), [`autorunAsync`](http://mobxjs.github.io/mobx/refguide/autorun-async.html) or [`when`](http://mobxjs.github.io/mobx/refguide/when.html) functions to fit your specific situations.

 When using MobX there are no smart or dumb components.
 All components render smartly but are defined in a dumb manner.
 MobX will simple make sure the components are always re-rendered whenever needed,
 but also no more than that.
 So the `onClick` handler in the above example will force the proper `TodoView` to render,
-and it will cause the `TodoListView` to render if the amount of unfinished tasks has changed.
+and it will cause the `TodoListView` to render if the number of unfinished tasks has changed.

 However, if you would remove the `Tasks left` line (or put it into a separate component), the `TodoListView` will no longer re-render when ticking a box.
 You can verify this yourself by changing the [JSFiddle](https://jsfiddle.net/mweststrate/wv3yopo0/).